bright/new-www/content/blog/custom-jest-matcher-for-asserting-spreadsheets.md

 ---
 author: radek-l
+tags:
+  - QA
 date: 2025-04-24T11:13:39.650Z
 meaningfullyUpdatedAt: 2025-04-24T11:13:39.660Z
-title: Custom Jest matcher for asserting spreadsheets
+title: Custom Jest Matcher for Asserting Spreadsheets
 layout: post
 hidden: false
 comments: false
 published: true
 language: en
 ---
-## Intro

-When working with matrix-like data in tests — think CSVs, XLSX, reports, or table-based API responses — comparing nested arrays or tabular structures can be a pain.
+**When working with matrix-like data in tests — think CSVs, XLSX, reports, or table-based API responses — comparing nested arrays or tabular structures can be a pain.
 Figuring what bit of data was faulty can be tricky, especially in big files.
-Let's fix that by implementing a custom matcher which visually prints the differences in the terminal in an eye-friendly and intuitive way.
+Let's fix that by implementing a custom matcher which visually prints the differences in the terminal in an eye-friendly and intuitive way.**

 ## The Matcher code